 Bots are great as a first line of defense.
 However, they are not (yet) as smart as a real human agent worker.
 From our experience at Chatlayer, we have noticed that hybrid forms of chatbots in combination with live agents offer the best user experience.
 This is called human handover or offloading.

 As long as a live agent has not taken over the chat session, the bot will remain active so the user can ask other questions and keep interacting with the bot.
 The live agent will have a full transcript of the chat session with the user available.
-For more information about the customer support live chat module, see the Chatlayer Customer Support. documentation.

 User explicitly requests talking to a live agent.
 E.g. by typing “I want to speak to a real agent”.
-This can be captured in a separate intent and bot dialog, that refers to the human offloading platform.
+This can be captured in a separate intent and bot dialog, that refers to the human handover platform.

 User reaches the ‘not understood’ bot dialog.
 This happens when the NLP has low confidence in the understanding of the user’s messages.
 This can be configured to trigger the bot to ask a question “Do you want to talk to a human agent?”